 Someone tells you that they have a buyer for your home.
 This probably one of the most misunderstood aspects of selling a home.
 The odds of this happening is incredibly small.
 Why?
 Well, you are counting on a buyer wanting your home, on your street, in that size and style, with your amenities and features, approved for the price you want, at the time you want to sell, who is ready to buy it at the price you want.
 It’s the proverbial needle in the haystack.
 That is not to say that we can’t find you the buyer once we begin marketing your property, but at that point we have started to filter out those who don’t meet some of the criteria I just referred to.
 Don’t believe it, its a bait and switch technique.
 Those ‘buyers’ somehow magically disappear after the contract gets signed.

 ‘I see their open house signs all the time’.
-Let me just say that open houses are not a bad thing.
+Let me just say that open houses are a good thing.
 They can be a useful tool for getting feedback from buyers.
-But to be honest, they are fishing tools for agents to gain new clients.
+But to be honest, they are more valuable to the agent to gain new clients.
 This relates to our first topic, having a ready buyer.
-The odds of someone coming in and wanting that exact house for that price, etc, etc are very, very slim.
-We sit open houses as part of our overall exposure, but we don’t do them week after week, as that isn’t marketing, and many do it because all it costs them is time.
-‘Hope and a prayer’ isn’t marketing.
-I have NEVER sold a listing off of an open house.
+The odds of someone coming in and wanting that exact house for that price, etc, etc are very slim.
+We sit open houses as part of our overall exposure and to provide information to people not working with someone already, but we don’t do them week after week, as that isn’t marketing, and many do it because all it costs them is time.
+They are a useful tool in the ‘marketing tool box’, but you can’t do everything with a saw.

 Rapport.
 Does the person you are considering share some of your values, seem to understand what you are trying to accomplish, and have some ideas that you hadn’t considered?
 Does he or she tell you the ABSOLUTE truth, or do they sugar coat things in order to get your approval.
 As I tell every client, the truth is always there.
 It just takes time for it to reveal itself, and you don’t want to choose someone based on what you want to hear.
 Good or bad, you need someone who will tell it like it is.